Size Matters: Large Graph Generation with HiGGs: Experiments

-For the two node-categorised datasets, Cora and Facebook, we categorise $h_1$ graphs by their most common node category.
-The sampling of $h_1$ graphs is conditioned on that node class from $h_2$.
-For simplicity we do not condition edges in $h_2$, assuming that the number of edges between $h_1$ graphs is a distribution that can be adequately learnt by our edge-sampling model.
+For the two node-labelled datasets, Cora and Facebook, we categorise $h_1$ graphs by their majority node category.
 To ensure that pairs of $h_1$ graphs can fit in-memory for edge-prediction (Stage Three) we use a high resolution $r=10$ in Louvain segmentation for the Facebook dataset.
 We are able to use a more conservative $r=2$ for the SBM and Cora datasets.
-We do not use edge categorisation in $h_2$ and hence do not use conditional edge-sampling in Stage Three.

-The version of DiGress used in this \method implementation is from the pre-print version of \citet{Vignac2023DiGress:Generation}, and so does not use their updated regressive conditioning method.
-Instead for conditional sampling we simply fix the category of the graph during diffusion ($y$ in \citet{Vignac2023DiGress:Generation}'s terminology).
-Superior performance might be achieved if this updated method were used, but as this work demonstrates the efficacy of the \method framework, and is not as an evaluation of DiGress, we leave this as an area for future study.
+For conditional sampling we simply fix the category of the graph during diffusion.
+This work only provides a baseline demonstration of the \method framework and we leave improved conditioning methods as an area for future study.
+The original DiGress work provides an ablation study \cite{Vignac2023DiGress:Generation}.